 The following tables summarizes the configuration options that you can set when enabling Web services atomic transactions on a SOA Web service.
-For information about enabling Web service atomic transactions, see Section 6.2, "Enabling Web Services Atomic Transactions on a SOA Web Service" and Section 6.3, "Enabling Web Services Atomic Transactions on SOA References".
+For information about enabling Web service atomic transactions, see Section 6.2, "Enabling Web Services Atomic Transactions on an Oracle SOA Suite Web Service (Inbound)" and Section 6.3, "Enabling Web Services Atomic Transactions on an Oracle SOA Suite Reference (Outbound)".